VioletJewel/py2chess/README.md

 Please note that this chess program - in its current state - is not functioning as it should: there are a few bugs and all of the functionality is not there.
 However, every day I am working on it in my spare time and it has started from absolutely nothing just a couple weeks ago.
 If you want to contribute or take a look at the code, please do so.

-This is just 12 commits (not 13) in 7 days!
+This is just 12 commits (now 18 because of all of these readme commits) in 7 days!
 That's prettay good in my book.
 Two people could viably play chess now - they wouldn't be able to (1) undo after a castle without a crash, (2) use en passant and white would be able to take his/her opponent's queen on the first move and then a rook on the second... but it works (mostly).